Why We Love It

 Typical Work Schedule

 Most party planners are self-employed and take on clients on a freelance basis.
-Some may also work for hotels, restaurants, and other venues that host parties, helping clients who are renting the venue plan their parties and events using resources provided by the venue.
+But generally speaking, before starting their own business, most planners work at an event planning agency or a corporation’s in-house event department for a year or two to gain important experience.
+Some planners may also decide to work for hotels, restaurants, and other venues that host parties, helping clients who are renting the venue plan their parties and events using resources provided by the venue.

 Party Planner Salary Data